SFULibrary/islandora_rest_ingester/README.md

     └── MODS.xml
 ```

 Page directories can contain OCR.txt files or any other datastream files.
+If a MODS.xml file is present, the page's label is taken from its title elemennt.

 #### Newspaper issue objects